drjdaverth/doge_assets/README.md

 Seriously though, I am doing this for the love of doge and nothing more.
 That said, it is a fair amount of work, so if you feel the need then who am I to say no!
 I'll make sure all proceeds go towards making the project better.

 DPwmYiPwdUtaWLAc3bmdtgkyzUBb6rNj8h

+/End of /u/urthwalker's text.
+The following is from me (/u/cryptosforacause)

+If you want to add files, feel free to follow the instructions above and send me a pull request.
+If you don't see a response in a day or two, please PM me on Reddit :)

+Oh, and if you want to send some cryptos for the work put into this, hold on to it and use it for one of the charity projects over at /r/dogecoin :)